 Summerton’s children are so gifted and capable, like every child, but face many obstacles.
-In fact, 64 years after Briggs v.
-Elliott, no white children at all attended Scott’s Branch on my last visit.
+In fact, 64 years after the Brown decision, built in large part on the Briggs v.
+Elliott case from that very community, no white children at all attended Scott’s Branch on my last visit.
 White parents still prefer Clarendon Hall, one of many rural private schools in the South opened in the desegregation era of the late 1960s and early 1970s.
 This means dual school systems still operate today in a town of fewer than 1,000 people.

 Children in South Carolina deserve much better, especially those in less-privileged communities.
 But this is the way it’s always been for many rural children of color.